oracle-livelabs/apex/common-261/4-apex-basics/4-apex-basics.md

 Before you proceed, review the commonly used Oracle APEX terminology in the workshop to help you navigate better.

+Estimated Time: 5 minutes

+### Objectives

+- Learn the basic concepts used in APEX workshops

 ### **Page Designer**
 Page Designer is a full featured Integrated Development Environment (IDE) that includes a toolbar and multiple panes.
 You use Page Designer to maintain and enhance pages within an Oracle APEX application.